 How does the ATMOS 41 record an accurate air temperature without a radiation shield?

 The ATMOS 41 collects all of the information necessary to correct for absorbed radiation in a biophysical model.
 Because the ATMOS 41 also measures wind speed and solar radiation, it is possible to use a simple energy balance calculation to correct the Tair measurement.
 After correction, error decreases to < 0.5 °C and yields better accuracy than commonly used passive ventilation radiation shields.

 The equation and experimental results are available in our application note and in the video below.

 What are installation best practices for weather stations?

-Tidy up the wires: The single biggest failure mode for environmental sensors is the wiring.
+- Tidy up the wires: The single biggest failure mode for environmental sensors in a weather monitoring system is the wiring.
 Zip tying extra wire to the mounting mast can keep it from getting snagged by animals or whipped around in windstorms and unplugged from the data logger.
 Protecting the wiring in a cage or other container is great if you have the ability to do so.
 Any of these things make the installation look more professional, which is an added bonus.

 - For more info: Watch the webinar below—7 Weather Station Installation Mistakes to Avoid